 Subsequently, we boarded the shuttle boat and travelled to Ita Thao Pier, which is the location of the bustling Ita Thao Shopping District.

-The area is known for its vibrant atmosphere, traditional architecture, and diverse establishments like shops, eateries, and street vendors that offer an array of local snacks, souvenirs, and crafts.
+The area boasts a vibrant atmosphere and a diverse range of establishments.
+Shops, eateries, and street vendors offer a plethora of local snacks, souvenirs, and crafts.
 Some of the popular items to buy from here include handmade soap, wooden carvings, and embroidered bags.

 Afterward, we met up with our tour guide and proceeded towards the final destination of our tour, Ci’en Pagoda.